 Prescribed minimum benefits ("PMBs")

-means the benefits in respect of relevant health services as prescribed by the Minister of Health in terms of the Medical Schemes Act.
+Means the benefits in respect of relevant health services as prescribed by the Minister of Health in terms of the Medical Schemes Act.

 This funding applies to all claims for treatment in private hospitals, even if the condition is listed as a PMB.
-Shortfalls relating to treatment received in private hospitals usually pertain to charges for attending doctors / specialists if they charge more than 100% or 200% of the Medical Aid Rate.
+Shortfalls relating to treatment received in private hospitals usually pertain to charges for attending doctors / specialists if they charge more than 100% or 200% of the Scheme Tariff.
 To this end, should your claim be listed as a PMB and you want it to be paid according to the law as provided for in section 29(1)(p) of the Medical Schemes Act (“paid in full subject to PMB level of care”), then treatment must be obtained from any public or state hospital in South Africa and the Uniform Patient Fee Schedule (UPFS) tariff will apply.
 In short, PMB treatment in private hospitals is reimbursed in terms of the Rules where limits may apply.
 PMB treatment in public or state hospitals will be reimbursed subject to PMB level of care as prescribed in the Medical Schemes Act.
 This means that you must receive the same entitlement to treatment that applies to a public or state hospital patient as set out in the regulations to the Act.

 Pro-ration of benefits